• Skip to main content

 Instructions

-• Combine the caramels and 1 tablespoon of water in a large saucepan over medium-low heat.
+• Combine the caramel bits and one tablespoon of heavy cream or water in a large saucepan over medium-low heat.
 Stir until the caramels are melted and the mixture is smooth.
-This will take 4-5 minutes.
+This will take 8-9 minutes.

 • Remove from the heat, add the pecans and Rice Krispies and stir to combine.

-• Drop by teaspoonfuls onto parchment paper or wax paper.
+• Use a 1-inch cookie scoop or melon baller and drop onto parchment paper or wax paper.
 Set aside.

 • Place the melting wafers in a small microwave-safe container and microwave at half-power or defrost setting for 30 seconds.
 Stir well.
-Continue to microwave and stir at 15-second intervals until the mixture is smooth.
+Continue microwaving and stirring every 15 seconds until the mixture is smooth.

 • Dip each piece of candy into the melted chocolate, coating all sides.
-(I used two wooden skewers to do this or you could use toothpicks.)
+(I used kitchen tweezers, or you could use wooden skewers or toothpicks.)

 Notes

-Billionaires will keep in an air-tight container on your kitchen counter for four to five days.
-Or, they can be wrapped up tightly and frozen for up to a month.
+• Billionaires will keep in an airtight container at room temperature for 4 to 5 days.
+Or they can be stored in an airtight container and frozen for up to a month.
+I like to place parchment paper between the layers of candy when storing them.

 Nutrition